Table of Contents

 When someone takes a photograph, the image is immediately protected by copyright law in Australia.
-The photographer then has the exclusive right to use and sell the image and can enforce their copyright against anyone who infringes upon their rights.
-Users of the popular social media platform, Instagram, are in a slightly different position than conventional photographers.
-This article explains who owns the copyright to photos uploaded to Instagram as well as how users can enforce their rights.
+The photographer has the exclusive right to use and sell the image.
+Further, they alone can enforce their copyright against anyone infringing upon their rights.
+However, users of the popular social media platform Instagram are in a slightly different position than conventional photographers.
+This article explains who owns the copyright to photos uploaded to Instagram and how users can enforce their rights.

-It’s important for Instagram users to know that if a third party uses an image from their feed, the fair dealing principle may protect their use.
-The principle sets out a number of exceptions against using copyrighted material without securing the owner’s permission, namely:
+Instagram users need to know that if a third party uses an image from their feed, they may be infringing copyright unless a fair dealing exception applies to that use.
+The Copyright Act in Australia provides several exceptions against using copyrighted material without securing the owner’s permission, namely:

 - professional legal advice.

-In all other situations where an individual or business sources images from Instagram – and neither Instagram nor the user who posted the image has given permission – then copyright infringement will have taken place.
-Social media users will be well within their rights to send a cease and desist letter and to ask for appropriate compensation.
-If necessary, they will be able to pursue justice through the courts.
+In all other situations where an individual or business uses an image from Instagram – and neither Instagram nor the user who posted the image has permitted that use– copyright infringement will have taken place.
+Social media users will be well within their rights to send a cease and desist letter demanding that they stop using the image and ask for appropriate compensation.
+Intellectual property rights can also be enforced through the commencement of court against an unauthorised user.

-This scenario acts as a cautionary tale for government bodies, businesses and corporations looking to source images from social media.
-It also acts as a model for social media users on how best to best enforce their rights.
+Tourism Tasmania and the photographers likely reached an agreement and settled the dispute outside of the courts.
+However, this scenario acts as a cautionary tale for government bodies, businesses and corporations looking to source images from social media.
+It also acts as a model for social media users to enforce their rights best.